matbu/os-diff/README.md

 * Add option to compare the config files directly from files to pods
 * Improve reporting (console, debug and log file with general report)
 * Improve diff output for json and yaml
+* Implement loop over path to support multiple paths in Ansible collect_config role, such as:
+  - /etc
+  - /usr/share
+* Improve Makefile entry with for example: make compare